-The diet of the velvet snake is “generalist”, that is, they do not have specific requirements, but eat a wide variety of small animals: rats, mice, frogs, and even other snakes.
+The diet of the fer-de-lance is “generalist,” that is, they do not have specific requirements, but eat a wide variety of small animals: rats, mice, frogs, and even other snakes.

 - Calvete J.J., Borges A., Segura A., Flores-Díaz M. (2009).
 Shake venomics and antivenomics of Bothrops colombiensis, a medical import pitviper of the Bothrops asper complex endemic to Venezuela: Contribution to its taxonomy and snakebie management.
 Journal of Proteomics, Vol. 72 (2), 06 March, 227-240.
 Source